Hypon-Jun/TORCH-for-CEL/readme.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request if you’d like to improve TORCH.
+Please open an issue or submit a pull request if you’d like to improve TORCH_CEL.

 ## License